GlasgowTeam3RTEP/Excellentea/README.md

 [//]: # (instruct other people on how to use your project after they’ve installed it)
 # Tea maker usage:

-Step 1: Load your cup with water
+Step 1: Fill your cup with water

-Step 2: Load your tea strainer with the tea of your choice
+Step 2: Fill your tea infuser with the tea of your choice

 For remote control:

 Step 3: Activate the tea maker from the online user interface

-Step 4: Choose the brewing mode of your tea
+Step 4: Choose the brewing mode for your tea

-For on machine control:
+For on-machine control:

 Step 3: Activate using activation button

 Step 4: Navigate with control buttons and select your prefered mode

-Step 5: Wait...
-Tea is ready:)
+Step 5: Wait ... tea is ready:)

 ### Program flow